sandraols/battlesnake-ts-starter/README.md

 # Add your snake to Battlesnake

 1. Create a Battlesnake account at https://play.battlesnake.com/.
-2. Press "Build a Battlesnake" on the Battlesnake site.
+2. Press "Create Battlesnake" on the Battlesnake site under "Battlesnakes".
-3. Choose "Build from scratch".
+3. Choose a name and set the url to your url from last section.
-4. Choose a name and set the url to your url from last section.
+4. Choose Public battlesnake.
-5. Check the "Allow anyone to add this Battlesnake to their game"-box
+5. Save
 6. Create a game and add your snake.
 7. Run it to verify that it respond to the call from Battlesnake.